 How the Nitrax Math Keyboard actually works.

-Nitrax uses standard Unicode math symbols, then makes them accessible through physical shortcut layers printed on the keyboard.
-The result is simple: press the shortcut, insert the symbol, keep writing.
+Nitrax uses standard Unicode math symbols, then makes them accessible through physical key combination layers printed on the keyboard.
+The result is simple: press the key combination, insert the symbol, keep writing.

 Nitrax Mathematical Keyboard in front of a computer displaying typed mathematical equations